Beagle123/visualruby/examples/70_better_views/README.txt

 While Gtk offers a Gtk::TreeView and Gtk::ListView class, they are very difficult to use.
-Visualruby has built-on to the Gtk classes by creating, VR::TreeView and VR::ListView that are subclasses.
+Visualruby has created subclasses of Gtk::TreeView and Gtk::ListView that are much easier to use.
 The TreeView and ListView classes are almost the same class so all the methods and properties here can be applied to both ListViews and TreeViews.
 This example is for a VR::ListView, but everything applies to VR::TreeView too.